NekoUnborn/AndrewDuggan_T1A3/README.md

 ### An overall menu system
 After the user is logged in, there will be a menu system for the various features, with the instructions in the menu:
 1. Start behaviour questionairre
-2. Edit question group
-3. Submit
+2. Submit
-4. Exit without submitting
+3. Exit without submitting
 Any errors will display in an easy-to-understand format for three seconds, then loop back to the menu.

 ### 1. A questionnaire that will save the risks associated with a participant for care in a separate file